UAB Medicine News

-The UAB Structural Heart & Valve Program is the first and largest in the state, providing continuing care for patients who have or are at risk for valve disease.
-Some of the nation’s most highly regarded physicians provide every patient a host of diagnosis and treatment options.
-From aortic stenosis to mitral valve regurgitation, and from traditional open-heart surgery to the latest in minimally invasive procedures and robotic-assisted valve repair surgery, UAB benefits from nationally recognized experts in treating patients with structural heart and valve disease.
-As an added service, patients who have been told by non-UAB doctors that they need valve surgery can speak to a UAB valve surgeon for a second opinion.
+The UAB Structural Heart & Valve Program is the first and largest in Alabama, providing continuing care for patients who have or are at risk for valve disease.
+Staffed by some of the nation’s most highly regarded physicians, our program provides expert diagnostic services and a range of treatment options.
+From aortic stenosis to mitral valve regurgitation, and from traditional open heart surgery to the latest in minimally invasive procedures and robotic-assisted valve repair surgery, UAB Medicine’s nationally recognized experts treat patients with all types of structural heart and valve disease.
+As an added service, individuals who have been told by non-UAB Medicine doctors that they need valve surgery can speak to our team for a second opinion.

 Pulmonary Vascular Disease Clinic

-UAB offers some of the most advanced treatments available for pulmonary arterial hypertension (PAH).
-Our clinic treats hundreds of patients each year and features a multidisciplinary team of pulmonary vascular specialists, including cardiothoracic surgeons, pulmonologists, rheumatologists, sleep disorder specialists, and a geneticist.
-UAB is rapidly expanding the treatment options for patients with PAH, and we keep ourselves at the forefront of research through participating in ongoing clinical trials and screening patients to determine if they are eligible to enroll in these studies.
+UAB Medicine offers some of the most advanced treatments available for pulmonary arterial hypertension (PAH).
+Our Pulmonary Vascular Disease Clinic treats hundreds of patients each year and features a comprehensive team of specialists, including cardiothoracic surgeons, pulmonologists, rheumatologists, sleep disorder specialists, and a geneticist.
+UAB Medicine continues to expand the treatment options for patients with PAH, and we keep ourselves at the forefront of research through participating in clinical trials and screening patients to determine if they are eligible to enroll in these studies.

 Heart Failure Program

-There is no cure for heart failure, but by working with the cardiac experts at UAB, you can get better.
-The UAB Advanced Heart Failure Program is staffed by a multidisciplinary team of advanced heart failure cardiologists, who are among the nation’s leaders in this specialty.
-We conduct clinical trials that often provide medications and treatment devices not available at most other centers.
+There is no cure for heart failure, but the cardiac experts with the UAB Advanced Heart Failure Program can help you can get better.
+Our program is staffed by a comprehensive team of advanced heart failure specialists who are among the nation’s leaders in their field.
+We conduct clinical trials for medications and treatment devices that are not available at most medical centers.

-We work directly with each heart failure patient to develop a personalized treatment plan.
-Medical and surgical options may be offered.
-Surgical options include a mechanical circulatory support device such as a VAD (ventricular assist device) as well as heart transplantation and heart-and-lung transplantation.
+Our team works directly with each patient to develop a personalized treatment plan that may include both medical and surgical options.
+Surgical options may include mechanical circulatory support devices such as a VAD (ventricular assist device), as well as heart and heart/lung transplantation.

-The UAB Heart Transplant Program has evolved into one of the most distinguished programs of its kind in the nation since the first heart transplant in the Southeast was performed at UAB in 1981.
-Building on that groundbreaking achievement, hundreds of heart transplants have been performed at UAB since that time.
+Since the first heart transplant in the southeast was performed at UAB in 1981, the UAB Heart Transplant Program has evolved into one of the most distinguished programs of its kind in the nation.
+Building on that groundbreaking achievement, we have performed hundreds of heart transplants since that time.

-Our long history of success is centered on our highly skilled transplant team, dedication to patient care, and continued commitment to pioneering advances in heart transplantation.
-The UAB Heart Transplant Program is internationally recognized as one of the best transplant programs in the country because of our outstanding patient survival rates and exceptional patient care.
+Our long history of success stems from our highly skilled transplant team, dedication to patient care, and continued commitment to pioneering advances in heart transplantation.
+The UAB Heart Transplant Program is internationally recognized as one of the leading programs of its kind in the country, thanks to our outstanding patient survival rates and exceptional patient care.

-For comprehensive care and surgical expertise as well as ground-breaking research, UAB is the region's most advanced health-care facility for treating cardiovascular and thoracic disorders.
-Our high standard of care is available for any cardiovascular and cardiothoracic illness or condition.
-We are a national leader in cardiothoracic surgery with a long history of excellence and perform thousands of open-heart procedures each year.
-From neonatal care to end-stage heart disease and heart transplantation, UAB offers not just the best expertise, but patient-focused, compassionate, and personalized care.
+From comprehensive care and surgical expertise to groundbreaking research, UAB Medicine is the region’s most advanced health care facility for treating the full range of cardiovascular and thoracic conditions.
+Thanks to our high standard of care, our Cardiothoracic Surgery Program is a national leader with a long history of excellence, and we perform thousands of open heart procedures each year.
+From neonatal care to end-stage heart disease and heart transplantation, our experts deliver patient-focused, compassionate, and personalized care.

 Vascular Surgery & Endovascular Therapy

-When you choose UAB to care for your vascular condition, you gain access to physicians who are leaders in their field for some of the most complex vascular conditions.
-UAB’s vascular physicians include specialty-trained surgeons and medical doctors who practice medicine with the latest in cutting-edge treatment options.
-They have a highly successful track record of treating vascular disease, and maintain a robust research area that also manages clinical trials, which often lead to new modes of advanced therapy long before these treatments are available to the general public.
+When you choose UAB Medicine for your vascular condition, you receive care from physician specialists who are leaders in their field for some of the most complex vascular conditions.
+Our Vascular Surgery & Endovascular Therapy Program is staffed by specialty-trained surgeons and physicians who have a highly successful track record in delivering the latest and most advanced treatment options.
+Our program actively conducts research and manages clinical trials, which often allows us to offer promising new treatments that are not available at most medical centers.

 Vein Program & Vein Clinic

-The UAB Vein Program treats the full spectrum of venous conditions, ranging from the cosmetic, like spider and varicose veins, to more serious, life-threatening illnesses.
-Outpatient care is provided at the UAB Vein Clinic at UAB Hospital-Highlands and more intensive treatment at UAB Hospital.
-As the only program of its kind in the state, the UAB Vein Program is staffed by specialty-trained physicians and surgeons who provide comprehensive evaluation, specialized treatment, and compassionate care for the health of your veins.
+The UAB Vein Program treats the full range of venous conditions, from cosmetic issues such as spider and varicose veins to life-threatening disease.
+Outpatient care is provided through the UAB Vein Clinic at UAB Hospital-Highlands, and more intensive treatments are delivered at UAB Hospital.
+The only one of its kind in the state, the UAB Vein Program is staffed by specialty-trained physicians and surgeons who provide comprehensive evaluation, specialized treatment, and compassionate care for the health of your veins.